ztec/ztec/CV.md

 ----------------

 ###Bclock###
 This is a simple clock with chronometers.
 I also use it on my kitchen to cook rice or eggs.
-This is a Single Page Application too, made in CofeeScript
+This is a Single Page Application too, made in CofeeScript.

 For live version : https://www.riper.fr/swa/bclock/
-Fork it on Github : https://github.com/ztec/Bclock
+Fork it on Github : https://github.com/RiperFr/Bclock